Augustus Le Plongeon: Travels in Peru

 While in Peru Augustus became interested in the causes of earthquakes.
 He was able to observe the 1868 Arica earthquake and he studied the resulting damage and interviewed people about what they experienced.
 During this time Le Plongeon began to speak out against abuses by Jesuit priests and the Catholic Church in Peru.
 He published two anti-Jesuit books, La religion de Jesus comparada con las ensenanzas de la Iglesia (1867), and Los Jesuitas y el Peru (1869).

 In 1870, he left Peru and traveled back once again to San Francisco where he gave a number of illustrated lectures at the California Academy of Sciences on Peruvian archaeology and the causes of earthquakes.
-His travels then continued on to New York, and by 1871 he was at the British Museum in London studying Mesoamerican manuscripts.
+His travels then continued on to New York City, and by 1871 he was at the British Museum in London studying Mesoamerican manuscripts.

 Alice Dixon Le Plongeon

 While in London he met Alice Dixon, the woman with whom he would collaborate for the rest of his life.
 Alice was born in London in 1851.
 Her father, Henry Dixon, was recognized in the late nineteenth century for his contribution to the development of panchromatic photography, and for his photos of London architecture taken for the Society for Photographing Relics of Old London.
 Alice learned the techniques of photography from her father and worked as an assistant in his studio.
 After meeting Augustus, she became interested in ancient American civilizations and studied John L. Stephen's Incidents of Travel in Yucatan.
 She agreed to accompany Augustus on an archaeology expedition to study Maya ruins in Mexico.
 The pair left for New York to finalize preparations for the trip.
 They married in New York before traveling to Mexico in 1873.